cdapio/cdap/cdap-docs/reference-manual/source/cli-api.rst

 Introduction
 ============

-The Command Line Interface (CLI) provides methods to interact with the CDAP server from within a shell, similar to the HBase or ``bash`` shells.
+The Command Line Interface (CLI, or CDAP CLI) provides methods to interact with the CDAP server from within a shell, similar to the HBase or ``bash`` shells.
 It is located within the SDK, at ``bin/cdap-cli`` as either a bash script or a Windows ``.bat`` file.